quentinsf/qhue/README.md

     b('lights', 1, 'state', bri=128, hue=9000)

 When you need to specify boolean true/false values, you should use the native Python True and False.

+As a more complex example, if you want to set the brightness and colour temperature of a light in a given scene, you might use a call like this:

+    bridge.scenes[scene].lightstates[light](on=True, bri=bri, ct=ct)

 This covers most simple cases.
 If you don't have any keyword arguments, the HTTP request will be a GET, and will tell you about the current status.
 If you do have keyword arguments, it will be a PUT, and will change the current status.